 The forehead may be slightly wider than the chin, and the length of the face is about one and a half times the width.
 Spirit Animals: Jennifer Aniston, Blake Lively

 No matter the length, you will look best with layers near your cheekbones, lips or chin.
 This will help you to highlight your features.
 A fringe can help create width and balance.
 Make sure to blend it in properly with the rest of your hair otherwise it can tend to look a little severe.

 If you’re keeping it short and sweet, avoid spiky.
 This can add length to your face.
 If you are going long, restrain your inner Rapunzel.
 Super long hair can make an oval face appear longer.

-If your hair is fine… You want to turn up that volume.
+You want to turn up that volume.
 The right haircut will add body, and an illusion of thickness to your locks.
 Transform thin hair though texture.
 Opt for longer layers or embrace your curls.
 Avoid too many layers around the ends because it can make your hair look thin and wispy.

-If your hair is thick… You are the envy of women everywhere.
+You are the envy of women everywhere.
 The only problem you may face is that it can be difficult to maintain.
 Layers can give your long, heavy hair lightness and movement.
 Start your layers are the jaw to prevent the heaviness of the hair from overpowering your face.